 This post gives an explanation of why your dog follows you to the bathroom.

 He is acting on his protective instinct to keep you from harm when he feels that you are most vulnerable when you are doing your “business”.
 He is worried that you will abandon him, or he is curious about what you are doing inside the toilet.
 He smells abnormalities from your discharge and wants to do his investigations.

-His Protective Instinct Resulted In This
+His Protective Instinct Led Him to Act in This Manner